winhowes/grd.me/README.md

 Compatibility
 ==============
-Right now this browser plugin is only supported in Firefox and Chrome.
+Right now this browser plugin is supported in Firefox and Chrome.